dtrelogan/react-formstate/docs/workingWithFormState.md

 }
 ```

-This is true only in the sense that you may need to initialize the state of an empty form with default values.
-(Particularly, in the raw react code, in the initial render you need to provide empty string values to all the text inputs in order to keep the html inputs happy.)
+This is true in the sense that you may need to set appropriate default values in order to initialize an empty form.
+(Particularly, in the raw react code, in the initial render you need to provide initial string values to all the text inputs in order to keep the html inputs happy.)

 However, in a more general sense, this is actually the equivalent code: